 The BSc in International Relations and Security offers students the opportunity to acquire extensive and in-depth knowledge about a wide range of issues related to the development of international affairs and its security implications.
-Theory and practice of international relations and diplomacy, international organization, and international law, security and strategic studies, as well as politics and economics, constitute the hardcore of the Program’s content.
+Theory and practice of international relations and diplomacy, international organisation, and international law, security and strategic studies, as well as politics and economics, constitute the hardcore of the Programme’s content.

-The Program aims at providing students a rigorous understanding of international relations and politics, and of conflict and security issues, globally and regionally across the world.
-It focusses particularly on recent and contemporary processes, trends and problems: examining efforts to respond to international and regional challenges in the spheres of policy and practice.
-The Program combines in-depth academic training in key concepts, theories, and case studies, alongside a structured process of engagement with contemporary debates and experience.
+The Programme aims at providing students with a rigorous understanding of international relations and politics, and of conflict and security issues, globally and regionally across the world.
+It focusses particularly on recent and contemporary processes, trends, and problems: examining efforts to respond to international and regional challenges in the spheres of policy and practice.
+The Programme combines in-depth academic training in key concepts, theories, and case studies, alongside a structured process of engagement with contemporary debates and experience.

-Graduates of the Program are expected to have a thorough understanding of international political, security and economic issues, which will enable them to pursue careers in the diplomatic corps, in international organizations, in NGOs, as well as in both the public and the private sector as policy and security advisors.
+Graduates of the Programme are expected to have a thorough understanding of international political, security and economic issues, which will enable them to pursue careers in the diplomatic corps, in international organisations, in NGOs, as well as in both the public and the private sector as policy and security advisors.

-In order to be admitted to the Program, candidates must possess a Secondary School Certificate with a grade no less than 14/20 or equivalent, or an International Baccalaureate Diploma with at least 26 points, or any other equivalent secondary education diploma.
-The general admission criteria are based on the type and quality of previous studies, the grade obtained in previous studies and the suitability of the candidate for the program of study that has been applied for.
+In order to be admitted to the Programme, candidates must possess a Secondary School Certificate with a grade no less than 14/20 or equivalent, or an International Baccalaureate Diploma with at least 26 points, or any other equivalent secondary education diploma.
+The general admission criteria are based on the type and quality of previous studies, the grade obtained in previous studies, and the suitability of the candidate for the programme of study that has been applied for.
 In any case, the file of each applicant will be considered on its own merit.

 Satisfactory knowledge of English is essential.
 The minimum language requirement is a grade C on the First Certificate in English or any other equivalent degree.
 In the absence of such a certificate/degree, candidates will be asked to sit English language exams in order to prove their satisfactory knowledge.
 After admission, candidates may be required to take additional instruction in the English language.